Infixo/WWR-UITweaks/README.md

 - Explorer Lines.
 Calculating passengers for hundreds of lines may take a bit :(.

 ### Changelog
+- v0.5.0 (2025-10-18)
+  - Ability to change line type.
+  - New filters in the lines explorer.
+  - Resorts marked with an umbrella icon :)
 - v0.4.0 (2025-10-16)
   - AITweaks link to get evaluations info.
   - Info about generated plans.